ibm-cloud-docs/image-templates/import-image.md

 1. Begin with a single image file in VHD format.
 Disable its firewall so that it moves smoothly through provisioning.

-2. Install the latest supported guest tools by using following steps.
+2. Install the latest supported guest tools by using the following steps.
     - Log in to the IBM Cloud VPN by using your {{site.data.keyword.cloud}} credentials and download the latest supported guest tools [here](http://downloads.service.networklayer.com/citrix/xen/citrix-vm-tools-9.1.5.zip){: external}.
     - Extract the compressed .zip file.
     - Go to the Windows Installer, for example, _managementagent64_, and double-click to open the **Citrix XenServer Windows Management Agent Setup** wizard.
 Complete the installation wizard to install XenServer Tools.